iturdikulov/notes/wiki (encyclopedia).md

 ---
-title: Wiki (encyclopedia)
+canonicalUrl: https://en.wikipedia.org/wiki/Wiki
 date: 2023-03-28
+draft: true
+sr-due: 2023-04-01
+sr-ease: 268
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-canonicalUrl: https://en.wikipedia.org/wiki/Wiki
-sr-due: 2023-04-01
-sr-interval: 3
-sr-ease: 268
 ---

+# Wiki (encyclopedia)

 > A wiki (/ˈwɪki/ (listen) WIK-ee) is an online hypertext publication
 > collaboratively edited and managed by its own audience, using a web browser.
 A